 As previously mentioned in Section 2.3, Materialise runs a company-wide environmental management system (EMS) that seeks to understand and above all minimize our effect on the environment.
-With this policy in place at our headquarters in Belgium, and our ISO 14001 certificate, we are making a commitment to protect the environment and to comply with European environmental legislation, regulations and customer-specific requirements in all of our operations, processes and services.
+With this policy in place at our headquarters in Belgium, and our ISO 14001:2015 certificate, we are making a commitment to protect the environment and to comply with European environmental legislation, regulations and customer-specific requirements in all of our operations, processes and services.

 All Materialise employees receive environmental awareness training and are actively encouraged to participate in our EMS.
 To ensure engagement, compliance, and continuous improvement, every year, we set relevant targets, measure, review and report our performance.
-For example, at Materialise HQ, in 2017:
+For example, at Materialise HQ, in 2018:

-- 39% of employees used a bike for all or part of their commute.
-This was up 3% from 2015. - Water consumption per full-time employee was consistently below expectations at an average of 21.5 litres per day.
-The expected consumption level was 25-35 litres/day/employee (based on an average Belgian company). - We did not use any minerals that came from conflict zones, and we overachieved our target in terms of using antimony-free resins in our production. - o Our continued focus on quality further ensured waste production was minimized. - Our solar panels generated over 110,000 kWh of energy, reducing our dependence on traditional energy sources.
+- 41% of employees used a bike for all or part of their commute.
+This was up 5% from 2015. - Water consumption per full-time employee was consistently below expectations at an average of 20.0 liters per day (down 1.5 liters over 2017).
+The expected consumption level was 25-35 liters/day/employee (based on an average Belgian company). - Our continued focus on quality further ensured waste production was minimized. - Our solar panels generated over 160,000 kWh of energy, up 52% over 2017, reducing our dependence on traditional energy sources.